gruckion/squareduptest/README.md

 The project is live at https://github.com/gruckion/squareduptest

+# Disclaimer

+The application is designed for dimesnions 414 by 736 on chrome desktop.
+The application has some minor CSS issues on IOS.

 # Setup

 You will need the Amplify CLI tool in order to run provision the backend of this project on AWS.